Trajectory control of a suspended load with non-stopping flying carriers: Problem Statement

-The works \cite{Gabellieri_2024, gabellieri2025coordinated} establish that a load can be statically supported by a minimum of 3 non-stopping flying carriers.
-They also propose an open-loop strategy to control a cable-suspended \textit{static} load through non-stopping carriers that exploit the nullspace of the grasp matrix to generate time-varying internal forces in the cables.
-In \cite{gabellieri2025coordinated}, a suitable nullspace basis of the grasp matrix is exploited to assign sinusoidal functions to $\lambda(t)$ with constant amplitude $A \in \mathbb{R}$, frequency $\xi \in \mathbb{R}$, and phase shifts $\phi_i \in [-\pi, \pi)$, $i=1,\ldots,n$, generating open-loop carrier trajectories that ensure persistent motion for a given static load pose.
+\begin{remark} In~\cite{gabellieri2024existence, gabellieri2025coordinated} it is established that a load can be statically supported by a minimum of three non-stopping flying carriers and an open-loop strategy is proposed to control a cable-suspended \textit{static} load through non-stopping carriers that exploit the nullspace of the grasp matrix to generate time-varying internal forces in the cables.
+More in detail, in \cite{gabellieri2025coordinated}, a suitable nullspace basis of the grasp matrix is exploited and sinusoidal functions having constant amplitude $A \in \mathbb{R}$, frequency $\xi \in \mathbb{R}$, and phase shifts $\phi_i \in [-\pi, \pi)$, $i=1,\ldots,n$ are assigned to $\lambda(t)$ to generate open-loop carrier trajectories that ensure persistent carriers' motion for a given static load pose.
+Notably, when dealing with static load, the grasp matrix is constant over time since the load orientation is fixed.\end{remark}

-In the state of the art, the load is considered at a static equilibrium, i.e., $R_L$ is constant over time, with the consequence that the grasp matrix $G(R_L)$ is also constant.
-This work will instead relax such an assumption by allowing time-varying load trajectories and, hence, unrestricted load transportation and manipulation.